In this blog, I talk about concepts, tips, and tricks related to AWS arn. I will also talk about how to create arn URLs for a specific AWS resource.

 Getting the User arn

-If you brows to the user page in AWS console, you will get the user arn as shown below.
+If you browse the user page in the AWS console, you will get the user arn as shown below.

 AWS Account arn